Tiznow: The 2001 Breeders' Cup Classic

-The 2001 Breeders' Cup was held in October at Belmont Park, just twelve miles away from Ground Zero and under heavy security.
-It was only six weeks and four days after the dreadful terrorist attacks that took place just miles to the west in Lower Manhattan, but the 2001 Breeders' Cup went ahead as planned, but with armed marksmen lining the rooftop at Belmont Park.
+The 2001 Breeders' Cup was held in October at Belmont Park, twelve miles away from Ground Zero and under heavy security.
+It was six weeks and four days after the terrorist attacks that took place just miles to the west in Lower Manhattan, but the 2001 Breeders' Cup went ahead as planned, with armed marksmen lining the rooftop at Belmont Park.

 The field for the Classic included European superstars Galileo (Epsom Derby and Irish Derby winner), and Sakhee (Prix de l'Arc de Triomphe winner), who were both racing on dirt for the first time.
 The American runners were led by Aptitude, winner of three straight races including the Jockey Club Gold Cup.
 Tiznow was the fourth betting choice in a field of thirteen.

 Tiznow tracked the leaders down the backstretch and made his move on the turn where he swung five wide.
 He dueled with Albert the Great but could not get by, and then both were overtaken mid-stretch by Sakhee.
-McCarron hit Tiznow once left-handed and Tiznow responded with a final lunge to win by a nose as track announcer Tom Durkin called, "Tiznow wins it for America!"
+McCarron hit Tiznow once left-handed, and the horse responded with a final lunge to win by a nose as track announcer Tom Durkin called, "Tiznow wins it for America!"
 The race was again voted the NTRA Moment of the Year.
-Sakhee was a close second and Albert the Great was two lengths back in third.
+Sakhee was a close second, and Albert the Great was two lengths back in third.

-Tiznow is the only racehorse to have won the Breeders' Cup Classic twice.
+Tiznow is the only racehorse to win the Breeders' Cup Classic twice.
 He was inducted into racing's Hall of Fame in 2009.